 Check Laws and Restrictions

 There are laws surrounding traveling with animals, and different destinations will have varying rules and regulations on this subject, which is why it is important to do your research before you go.
 Additionally, if you’re not going abroad with your dog, you should also think about the rules regarding animals where you’re headed to.
 Some accommodations will not accept dogs or any other pets staying at the hotel/resorts.
 If you’re renting a private vacation property, you will need to check with the owner if it’s OK to bring your dog with you.
+To search for pet-friendly places to stay, we recommend trying cozycozy, where you can compare lodging prices and options.

 It’s worth having a quick visit to the vet before you and your dog go on your travels.
 You might not be aware of any conditions or illnesses that could impact your ability to travel freely with your dog; therefore, a general health check would be a good idea.
 Not only this, but you should think about what vaccinations your dog will need to go to certain areas so that you can make sure they don’t pick up a horrible disease, much like you would for yourself.
 Places like veterinarianfriscotx.com can offer you a range of services that would be suitable for this at a very reasonable price.